-Disagreement with the decisions of the medical examination bodies in 2018 and partially amended in 2019 Methodology for applying the starting points for the assessment of permanently reduced working capacity/type and degree of disability in percentages (Appendix No. 2 to Article 63, paragraph 3 of the Ordinance on Medical Expertise (OME).
+Disagreement with the decisions of the medical examination bodies

+For several years now, the reason for setting a lower disability degree was the adopted in 2018 and partially amended in 2019 Methodology for applying the starting points for the assessment of permanently reduced working capacity/type and degree of disability in percentages (Appendix No. 2 to Article 63, paragraph 3 of the Ordinance on Medical Expertise (OME).